textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 To improve the readability of documentation, write as concisely as you can.
 There are several effective ways to achieve this.

 **Use the appropriate [author perspective](#author-perspective)**.
-When you don't centre the writing around your own experience, point of view, and wit, you say a lot less.
+When you don't centre the writing around your own point of view and wit, you say a lot less.
 It's magic.

 **Avoid passive verb structures**.
 Verb structures like _to be/have_, _could be/have_, _should be/have_, _might be/have_, and so forth are not only miserable to read, but they bloat copy with unnecessary words.
 You are the expert giving the sound advice, so assume the role.
 Find a more direct and active way of word phrases.
 Using a generic structure as example: ‘put this thing there’ is far cleaner and direct than either ‘you should put this thing there’ or ‘that thing should be put there’.
 Both are lousy.
 If a reader doesn’t want to put something somewhere, they won’t, but they’ll appreciate you weren’t wishy-washy about the instruction.
 Kill the passive verb structures.